kaliop-uk/kueueingbundle/readme.md

 * set up filters for existing producers:
     - limit allowed services to a whitelist
-    - limit allowed console commands to a whitelist
     - set up a list of target servers with options for xmlrpc